arthurshime3/9357/ReadMe.md

    ```
    cd backend
    ```

    10. Enter the following to download external dependencies:
    ```
    pip install -r "requirements.txt"
    ```

+   11. Open the file `app.py` and add the name of the db and the mongo uri.
+Additonal information can be found at ['Flask-MongoEngine Setup'](http://docs.mongoengine.org/projects/flask-mongoengine/en/latest/#configuration)

-   11. Then nter the following in the next line:
+   12. Then enter the following in the next line:
    ```
    python app.py
    ```

-   12. Web application should be up and running on default web browser
+   13. Web application should be up and running on default web browser

 #### Step 3: Application built and Run in Default browser